CamiloCod3/CamiloCod3/README.md

 A Python-based reconnaissance CLI tool for authorized security assessments and lab environments.

-ActiveRecon automates parts of the early recon process by combining **Nmap scanning, DNS analysis, HTTP service detection, header collection, and Markdown reporting** into a structured workflow.
+ActiveRecon combines Nmap scan profiles, DNS analysis, HTTP service detection, header collection, and Markdown reporting into a structured workflow for learning and documenting early-stage reconnaissance.

-The goal of this project is to build a practical security tool that helps organize reconnaissance results, document findings, and support learning around Linux, networking, service enumeration, and security assessment methodology.

-**Current features:**
+**Highlights:**

 * Nmap scan profiles for fast, standard, full, and UDP scanning
 * DNS analysis for A, MX, and TXT records
-* HTTP service detection based on Nmap results
 * HTTP status and header collection
 * Markdown report generation
-* Modular Python project structure
+* Modular Python CLI structure
-* CLI-based workflow for Linux environments

-**Skills demonstrated:**

-* Python CLI development
-* Linux-based security tooling
-* Nmap automation
-* DNS and HTTP analysis
-* Reconnaissance methodology
-* Report generation
-* Modular project structure
-* Security-focused scripting

 **Planned improvements:**